arghyac35/aria-telegram-mirror-bot/README.md

 ### Using tmux

 1. Start a new tmux session with `tmux new -s tgbot`, or connect to an existing session with `tmux a -t tgbot`.
 Running the bot inside tmux will let you disconnect from the server without terminating the bot.
 You can also use nohup instead.
+2. Start aria2 by running `./start.sh`
-2. Start the bot with `./start.sh`
+3. Start the bot with `npm start`

 ### Using systemd